A Police Killing Without a Hint of Racism

 Still, Shaver exited unarmed, put his hands up, and did his best to comply with the demands of police, who ordered him to lay down on the ground.
 Soon after that, Officer Philip Brailsford, 26, shot and killed him with a service weapon on which he had etched, "You’re fucked.”
 Brailsford is now on trial for second-degree murder.

-The case hasn’t attracted the higher degree of attention from the press, the public, or policing reform activists, partly because body-cam footage of the killing has been withheld from the media and partly because the cop and the dead man were both white, rendering the killing less controversial than one possibly animated by racism.
+The case hasn’t attracted the higher degree of attention from the press, the public, or policing-reform activists, partly because body-cam footage of the killing has been withheld from the media and partly because the cop and the dead man were both white, rendering the killing less controversial than one possibly animated by racism.
 But it warrants more attention than it has received.

 * * *